3 Takeaways from My District Presentation

 One of the biggest challenges in education today is creating or facilitating learning experiences that are meaningful, memorable, relevant, and fun–while still learning the standards in the curriculum.

-The reason why learning by doing is so powerful is because when learners do something or create something, they actively live the experience.
+The reason why learning by doing, or really, learning by reflecing on our own active experiences is so powerful is because when learners do something or create something, they actively live the experience.
 Their brains archive the message, recall key words and ideas, and light up when learning new content.
 They construct a unique memory that they’ll forever associate with the (potentially-uninviting) content.
 More importantly, they’ll be able to distinctly remember, apply, and transfer their memories to new learning opportunities in the future as a result of personalized ownership.
 That’s valuable.

 It’s great when educators share ideas.
 After all, the quality of our students’ learning is at stake.
 But what if we moved beyond the well-intended, hallway conversations?
 What if we could be more specific and intentional in communicating learning expectations and outcomes?